alpacahq/alpaca-docs/content/market-data/getting_started.md

+---
+weight: 50
+---

 # Getting Started

-This is a quick guide on how to start consuming market data using Alpaca's market data APIs.
-Starting from beginning to end, we outline how to install our software development kit (SDK), create a free alpaca account, locate your API keys, and how to request both historical and real-time data.
+This is a quick guide on how to start consuming market data via APIs.
+Starting from beginning to end, this section outlines how to install Alpaca's software development kit (SDK), create a free alpaca account, locate your API keys, and how to request both historical and real-time data.

 ## Installing Alpaca's Client SDK